Here are 14 great reasons to visit Great Britain.

-Two years ago I was lucky enough to satisfy some of these cravings, after being invited by friends to cycle from Land’s End (south-west tip of England) to John O’Groats (north-east corner of Scotland).
+A few years ago I was lucky enough to satisfy some of these cravings, after being invited by friends to cycle from Land’s End (south-west tip of England) to John O’Groats (north-east corner of Scotland).
 This was to be my second ride across Britain, having completed a similar feat 20 years earlier.

 The ride was planned to take 13 days and during this period, we’d cover 1,000 miles.
 Those that complete this journey (by cycle, motorbike, car, walking, running, skateboard, etc.) are known as end-to-enders.

 This list is dedicated to some of the places that we “discovered” during the journey across Britain.

 They’re not in order of preference.
 Instead, they are in order of geographical location along the way.

 In the following excerpts from my travel book (Slow Down and enjoy the Ride) you might see some of the names of the friends I rode with.

 Here we are below.
 From left to right their names are, Alan, Colin, JP, Alistair (that's me), Mark, Mick and Nick (project manager/mobile mechanic and motivational speaker before each long day on the road).